 14. Feminine Products

 All women understand the necessity to be prepared — but don’t bother overpaying for disposable feminine products at your local drugstore.
-The same combo pack of U by Kotex tampons is priced wildly different — at CVS, the 34-pack is $9.79, whereas at Target it’s listed at $6.99 — which puts a savings of nearly $3 right back in your pocket.
-Or, if you like, towards a chocolate bar.
+The same combo pack of U by Kotex tampons is priced wildly different — at CVS, the 34-pack is $14.79, whereas at Target it’s listed at $9.39.

 Nobody wants to cause a stink — literally.
 But don’t sweat the cost of deodorant.
 If you opt to buy it at Target versus your local drugstore, your dollar will stretch a whole lot more.
-At CVS, a stick of Secret Invisible Solid deodorant will run you $3.49, but if you head to Target, you’ll get a two-pack for just 50 cents more.
+At CVS, a stick of Secret Invisible Solid deodorant will run you $7.99, but if you head to Target, you’ll get a the same product for $5.99.

 16. Cat Litter

 Having a multi-cat household can get a little pungent — especially when the litter box is begging for a refresh.
-Cat litter isn’t cheap though — at PetSmart, a 20-pound container of Tidy Cats litter is $16.99, but at Walmart, you can get it for just $12.98 — a savings of $4.
+Cat litter isn’t cheap though — at PetSmart, a 20-pound container of Tidy Cats litter is $15.29.
+However, looking at Walmart, you can get it for just $19.68 for a lot more.

 17. Car Care Items